Payment Gateway Risks

 13. Legal Compliance

-Staying updated on the evolving legal landscape also complying with regulations is vital for payment gateway providers.
+Staying updated on the evolving legal landscape and complying with regulations is vital for payment gateway providers.

 14. Risk Assessments

-Conduct regular risk assessments to identify also address vulnerabilities and risks promptly.
+Conduct regular risk assessments to identify and address vulnerabilities and risks promptly.

 15. Customer Support